sighupio/module-logging/katalog/logging-operator/README.md

 ## Configuration

-In Kubernetes Fury Distribution, Logging operator is deployed with the following default configuration:
+In SIGHUP Distribution, Logging operator is deployed with the following default configuration:

 - Replica number: `1`
 - Resource limits are `100m` for CPU and `500Mi` for memory